Sapein/Scout/README.md

 licensed under the MIT License, but then wanted to switch the AGPL v3, then someone could just fork from the MIT license and continue it.
 That would be reasonable, and certainly their right, but it would render a switch to that license effectively dead on arrival.
-In order to prevent that I would need to remove each and every online copy of the bot's source, which isn't feasable nor possible and I wouldn't want to do that.
-However going the other way is relatively easy, in terms of 'control'.
+In order to prevent that I would need to remove each and every online copy of the bot's source, which isn't feasible nor possible and I wouldn't want to do that.
+However, going the other way is relatively easy, in terms of 'control'.

 The next is also pretty simple, if all my competitors are closed sourced bots, what to stop them from using my code (assuming they are written in Python which, I'm not certain of) to improve their bot?
 While I don't (currently) have anything they would